petershin/liferay-learn/docs/dxp/latest/en/liferay-development/building-applications/developing-a-java-web-application/using-mvc/using-localized-messages-in-an-mvc-portlet/aggregating-resource-bundles.md

 The current module's resource bundle is prioritized over those of the listed modules.

-At build time, Liferay's bnd plugin converts the bnd instruction to `Require-Capability` and `Provide-Capability` parameters automatically.
+At build time, Liferay's `bnd` plugin converts the instruction to `Require-Capability` and `Provide-Capability` parameters automatically.

 !!! note
-    To aggregate resources with Liferay's native modules you must specify the parameters manually.
+    To aggregate resources with Liferay's native modules, you must specify the parameters manually.

 ## Reference